-The program will be 10 weeks long and start on October 16th.
+The winter program will run through February 19th.
 Sessions will be at Salem State on Sunday mornings at 8:30am.

 You will be provided a MHD practice jersey at the first session.
 A full compliment of hockey gear is NOT required for the first few sessions however ALL (YES ALL) persons on the ice must wear a USA Hockey CERTIFIED helmet.
 MYHA requires that the kids wear some type of glove whether it be hockey gloves, or waterproof ski gloves.
 Gloves obviously guard against ice and cold, however we require them to guard agains lacerations from inadvertently touching a skate without a skate guard.
 It is highly suggested to wear snow pants or hockey pants ,shin guards, and socks.
 Please note that hockey pants offer more cushion for falls and hockey socks are offer a huge advantage in aiding a player to get up.
 It is often thought that a skating apparatus is needed however your child will progress faster without it.
 Your call, but don't be surprised if the coach removes them from the ice after the first few sessions.

 You will receive an Invite from Team Snap which is our scheduling and communication software.
 Please accept the invite and then download the app.
 Once the schedule is finalized, it will be posted there.
 One can communicate with the program director, Frank Hart, through Team Snap as well.